 Weight and Activity

-Since Diabetes is a progressive disease, it is crucial that you not only monitor your blood sugar but also your weight and activity.
-Are you getting enough exercise each day? are you eating healthier foods? keeping your cholesterol level low as well as blood pressure?
+Since Diabetes is a progressive disease, it is crucial that you not only monitor your blood sugar, but also your weight and activity.
+Are you getting enough exercise each day?
+Are you eating healthier foods?
+Are you keeping your cholesterol level low as well as your blood pressure?
 All of these factors affect your heart and if they are left unmonitored, you could be at higher risk of heart complications.

 Legs and Feet

-Lack of blood flow to the lower half of your body and nerve damage can cause some serious issues with your feet.
-Monitor the health of your feet every day and always check for any cuts or swelling so you can catch an infection before it spreads.
+Lack of blood flow to the lower half of your body can cause some nerve damage as well as some serious issues with your feet.
+It is highly recommended that you monitor the health of your feet every day and that you always check for any cuts or swelling, so you can catch an infection before it spreads.